 While I cannot clean your home (heck I can't even get mine to stay clean!), or give your kids that "you'd better behave stink eye", I CAN help with the pressures of cooking for guests.
 Dinners are usually easy enough to plan this time a year, a roast of some sort, a hearty pasta dish, casseroles, or anything thrown into a slow cooker.
 All will surely satisfy the masses.

-e actually having to decipher what This ridiculously easy meal is enhanced with the fresh flavors of Litehouse's Instantly Fresh Herbs.
-For the true flavors and aromas of Fall I used the Instantly Fresh Poultry Herb Blend.
+This ridiculously easy meal is enhanced with the fresh flavors of Litehouse Freeze Dried Herbs.
+For the true flavors and aromas of Fall I used the Poultry Herb Blend.
 It provides all of the flavor profile I want for this dish without herbs and how much of each to add.
 Just a quick and easy throw in for incredible flavors!
-Litehouse's Poultry Herb Blend isn't just for roasting chickens folks.
+Litehouse Poultry Herb Blend isn't just for roasting chickens folks.
 Try it out in soups, casseroles, and your breakfast hash!

 Relax.
 There is no need to fret over waking early to feed your visitors a breakfast they will remember.
 This hot and hearty breakfast will insure guests stay full and satisfied until lunch time and will insure you keep your sanity, at least until midday.
 Relieve some more cooking stress with these other simple and delicious recipes from Living Litehouse!
 Slow Cooker Brisket Apple Sausage Breakfast Cornbread Slow Cooker Apple Pork Tenderloin Southwestern Hashbrown Casserole

 Blogger's Note: No leftover potatoes?
 No Problem!
 Place whole potatoes in the microwave and cook in 5 minute increments.
 You'll have perfect potatoes in 10-15 minutes.